AUAP/AP2018/README.md

   - Introduce the final code project
 - **Peer-tutoring: Group 5 / Respondents: Group 6, Topic: p5.dom libary**
   - How to import and use p5.dom library in your sketch?
-  - What is the benefits of using p5.dom objects?
+  - What are the benefits of using p5.dom objects?
   - Provide sample and creative code
 - **Read/Watch before class:**
   - Soon, Winnie.
 Executing Liveness.
 PhD dissertation.
 Aarhus University, 2016.
 82-90  (session on Generativity)